hcwongleo/amazon-ivs-real-time-token-restriction/BLOG_POST.md

 npx http-server -p 3000
 ```

-This uses [http-server](https://www.npmjs.com/package/http-server), a simple Node.js web server (which you already have installed from Step 2) to serve the player on port 3000.
+This uses [http-server](https://www.npmjs.com/package/http-server), a simple Node.js web server that npx will download and run to serve the player on port 3000.

 Open your browser and navigate to `http://localhost:3000/player.html`